tekinosman/Rws/README.md

 # Rws

-> **Rws.** is a social platform for reading, writing and sharing thoughts as well as news.
+**Rws** is an experimental social platform for reading, writing, and sharing thoughts and news.
-> This project is in its earliest stage of development.

 *Leggi questo README in [Italiano](README.it_IT.md).*